V. The Honor Council

 The Executive Board

-The Executive Board of the Honor Council shall consist of the Faculty Chair, two Student Chairs, and the Executive Director, who collectively shall manage and advise the Assemblies and Executive Committee.
+The Executive Board of the Honor Council shall consist of the Faculty Chair, four Student Chairs (2 undergraduates and 2 gradutes), and the Executive Director, who collectively shall manage and advise the Assemblies and Executive Committee.

 The Executive Committee